Home Heat Pump Guide

 3. Suspended timber floors

-Total cost for ground floor: £50 to £150.
-For more on floor heat loss, see our guide to floor insulation and heat pump performance.
+Fill gaps between floorboards with flexible filler (£20-£50 per room), seal skirting board junctions with caulk (£5-£10 per room), and seal around pipes.
+Total for ground floor: £50 to £150.
+For more on floor heat loss, see our guide to floor insulation.

 4. Loft hatch